riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 This above applet allows the changing the values of $\theta$ and $\phi$ & moving the 3D sphere around by clicking and dragging.

-The **Bloch Sphere**, named after Felix Bloch, is the full model of the qubit.
+The **Bloch sphere**, named after Felix Bloch, is the full model of the qubit.
 It uses spherical coordinates to describe every possible state a quantum particle can occupy.
 A _pure state_ is any quantum state which lies on the surface of the unit sphere with radius $1$.
 A quantum state could also be a _mixed state_ which has radius less than $1$, but will not be discussed here.
-Here are some facts about our new Bloch Sphere model:
+Here are some facts about our new Bloch sphere model:

 * The green point indicates the current quantum state, $|\psi\rangle$.
 * The $|0\rangle$ and $|1\rangle$ states are vertical and orthogonal to each other.